Wenzel/cmake_template_cpp/README.md

 run `./configure.sh -b` to setup the build type (`Debug` | `Release`)

-Targets Available
+Default Targets Available
 =====

 doc
 -----

-if you have installed `doxygen`, you can use the `make doc` target to generate the source code documentation (call graphs, UML, etc).
+if you have installed `doxygen`, you can use `make doc` to generate the source code documentation (call graphs, UML, etc).

 The open `_build/doc/html/index.html` with your favorite browser